AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/updating-work-in-a-project/overview-of-commit-dates.md

 >* Any other assignee on the task
 >* Any other user with permissions to the task.
 >
->For more information about the Task Owner, see the section [Edit tasks](../../../manage-work/tasks/manage-tasks/edit-tasks.md#assignments) in the article [Edit tasks](../../../manage-work/tasks/manage-tasks/edit-tasks.md).
+>For more information about the Task Owner, see [Edit tasks](../../../manage-work/tasks/manage-tasks/edit-tasks.md).

 ## Notifications and updates triggered by changing the Commit Date {#notifications-and-updates-triggered-by-changing-the-commit-date}

-When a task or issue assignee selects a Commit Date that is different than the Planned Completion Date set by the Project Owner, there are a number of notifications and updates that alert the Project Owner and other users of this change.
+When a task or issue assignee manually changes a Commit Date to a date that is different than the Planned Completion Date set by the Project Owner, there are a number of notifications and updates that alert the Project Owner and other users of this change.

 >[!NOTE]
 >
 >Changes made to the Commit Date do not automatically change the planned dates, and changes made to the planned dates do not automatically change the Commit Date.

-Setting the Commit Date for a task or issue triggers the following changes:
+Manually setting the Commit Date for a task or issue triggers the following changes:

 * The Commit Date change populates in the System Activity and the All tabs of the Update section of the task or the issue.